 But Massengale then scored five straight points to keep Tennessee close.

 Yet Ogwumike drove the lane for easy layins, converted athletic putbacks or plain out-jumped Tennessee to catch high lob passes into the paint before pivoting around to score.

 The Cardinal held a 24-19 rebounding advantage in the first half and wound up with a 43-40 edge on the boards — the first time all season Tennessee has lost in rebounding.
 The Lady Vols had a 52.1 to 36.3 mismatch on the boards entering the game.

 The Cardinal haven't lost since a 76-57 defeat at No. 1 Connecticut on Nov.
 11. Stanford made seven of its initial 10 shots but overcame 37.5-percent shooting in the second half.
 Stanford has won five of the last eighth meetings and four of five.

-Tennessee, facing just its second ranked team of the season, missed a chance for its first win over a top-10 opponent since beating No. 10 Georgia in the Lady Vols' SEC home opener last Jan.
+Tennessee, facing just its second ranked team of the season, missed a chance for its first win over a top-10 opponent since beating No. 10 Georgia in their SEC home opener last Jan.
 6.

-Stanford snapped Tennessee's five-game winning streak here last Nov.
-20, 2012, 97-80 loss for the fifth-most points allowed in program history.
+Stanford snapped the Lady Vols' five-game winning streak here last Nov.
+20, 2012, 97-80 loss for the fifth-most points allowed by Tennessee in program history.

 This one was plenty impressive, too.